vmware-labs/node-replicated-kernel/doc/src/architecture/ConcurrentNodeReplication.md

    }

-   /// The `dispatch_mut` function applies the mutable operations.
-   /// The difference here compared to NR is that this function
-   /// only provides &self (rather than &mut self) in NR.
-   /// The data-structure has to handle locking itself. fn dispatch_mut(&self, op: Self::WriteOperation) -> Self::Response {
+   /// The `dispatch_mut` function applies the mutable operations. fn dispatch_mut(&self, op: Self::WriteOperation) -> Self::Response {
        match op {
            Modify::Put(key, value) => self.storage.insert(key, value),